makeworld-the-better-one/fmrl/spec.md

 This server MUST follow the rules in [§Headers](#headers) for this API as well, seeing as it's GET.
 That means the last updated time of the entire follower list as whole must be tracked.

-This request path MUST implement CORS, as defined in [§CORS](#cross-origin-resource-sharing-cors), because it is a GET request.
+This request path SHOULD NOT implement CORS, despite being GET, because it is authenticated.
+The CORS from [§CORS](#cross-origin-resource-sharing-cors) does not work with authenticated requests.

 #### Set Following